 - You did not have a prescription for the substance.

 - You knew about the presence of the substance on your person or property.

 - You knew it was a controlled substance.

 - The substance was found in a usable amount.

-The California Health and Safety Code 11352 HS prohibits the distribution of controlled substances, including cocaine, heroin, LSD, peyote, codeine, oxycodone, hydrocodone, and GHB.
-Distribution of a controlled substance, also known as drug dealing, refers to the sale, trade,exchange, or transport of illegal drugs or prescription opiates.
-Distribution charges involve largerquantities of drugs than possession charges, typically at least an ounce of the substance.
-If law enforcement officers find cash in the same location as the drugs, this suggests that either a sale was already made or that one person was in the midst of purchasing drugs from the other person.
+The California Health and Safety Code 11352 HS prohibits the distribution of controlled substances, including cocaine, heroin, LSD, peyote, codeine, oxycodone, hydrocodone and GHB.
+The distribution of a controlled substance, also known as drug dealing, refers to the sale, trade, exchange or transport of illegal drugs or prescription opiates.
+Distribution charges involve larger quantities of drugs than possession charges, typically at least an ounce of the substance.
+If law enforcement officers find cash in the same location as the drugs, this suggests that either a sale was already made or that one person was in the midst of purchasing drugs from another person.

-Judges can enhance sentencing due to the presence of aggravating factors, such as type of drug, the amount sold, the location where it was sold, the specific individuals who bought the drug, and the criminal record of the defendant.
+Judges can enhance sentencing due to the presence of aggravating factors, such as the type of drug, the amount sold, the location where it was sold, the specific individuals who bought the drug and the criminal record of the defendant.

-- Quantity – Selling large quantities of heroin, cocaine, or cocaine-based drugs increases an imprisonment term depending on the specific amount.
+- Quantity: Selling large quantities of heroin, cocaine or cocaine-based drugs increases the imprisonment term depending on the specific amount.
 This ranges from an additional three years for drugs weighing over one kilogram to an additional 25 years for drugs weighing over eighty kilograms.
 All additional sentences for weight enhancements involve further fines of $1 million to $8 million.

 Drug charges pose a significant threat to your freedom and your future.
-Contact Exum Law Offices today to learn how we can create a formidable defense against these charges, protect your rights, and aggressively advocate on your behalf in court.
+Contact Exum Law Offices today by calling us at 951-934-0227 to learn how we can create a formidable defense against these charges, protect your rights and aggressively advocate on your behalf in court.
 The sooner you hire our services, the sooner we can begin building a strategic defense to challenge the prosecution’s case and protect your future.